 Local Interface Sensor

 The 4 Pin cable will be secured to the Local Interface Sensor mounting plastics.
-When the Local Interface Sensor is snapped onto the mount the pins will make connection.
-The other end of the 4 pin cable will be plugged into the RS485 port on the Smart Node.
+When the Local Interface Sensor is snapped onto the mount the pins will make the connection.
+The other end of the 4-pin cable will be plugged into the RS485 port on the Smart Node.

 Powering the Smart Node

-To power the smart node run your 18/2AWG bus line to the Power IN on the Smart Node.
+To power, the smart node runs your 18/2AWG bus line to the Power IN on the Smart Node.
 All devices with a shared transformer must be the same polarity.
-If you have another Smart Node that needs to be powered, daisy chain them from Power OUT to the next Power IN.
+If you have another Smart Node that needs to be powered, daisy chains them from Power OUT to the next Power IN.
 Secure your cables so there is no excessive strain on any connections.

 Connect the Smart Damper(s)

-Pair the Smart Node to a zone that has been preconfigured or create and configure a zone yourself through Setup > Floor Plan on the CCU.
+Pair the Smart Node with a zone that has been preconfigured or create and configure a zone yourself through Setup > Floor Plan on the CCU.

 Once power is supplied to the system and all Smart Nodes are displaying the default room.

-- Disconnect the tablet from the CM and carry it with.
-Pairing will be performed using Bluetooth.
+- Disconnect the tablet from the CM and carry it with you.
+The pairing will be performed using Bluetooth.

 - On the Wall Sensor push the small “Pair” button for 2 seconds.
 This puts the Smart Node into advertising mode.
 Alternatively, you can press the right button on the Smart Node until you reach advertising mode.

 On the tablet choose the zone you wish to pair and press “Pair Module.”
-Pairing process will start.
+The pairing process will start.
 If no zones are displayed you will need to add all floors and rooms before pairing.
 Choose the type of profile the Smart Node will be.

 Select Smart Node Device Type.